What are compressors? It is explained along with types, different parts or components, basic working principles, applications, etc.

 A Nice ANIMATED VIDEO from Learnchannel!

-A typical compressor specification shall consists the followings,
+A typical compressor specification shall consist of the followings,

-There are a few differences between positive displacement and dynamic compressor.
+What are the differences between dynamic & positive displacement compressor?
+There are a few differences between positive displacement and dynamic compressors.

 |Sr No||Positive displacement compressor||Dynamic compressor|